 Clear your schedule for the rest of the day after your tattoo and the following day, so you have nowhere to go and nothing pressing to do.
 Be prepared to wear no shoes, loose sandals or shoes that don’t cover the tattooed area of your foot.

 If you can possibly have someone drive you home, that might be advisable.
 Depending on which foot you’re getting tattooed, it may be difficult for you to operate the pedals.

 Elevate Your Foot

 Once you leave the tattoo shop, head straight home and sit back or lay down with your foot elevated as high up as you can get it.
-If it’s safe for you, take some ibuprofen to help with swelling.
+If it’s safe for you, take some ibuprofen to try to help with swelling.
 Also, apply ice as often and for as long as you can, which also helps with both pain and swelling.

 Dealing with Work Issues

-If you have to go to work and you have a desk job, sitting with your feet on the floor can potentially make your tattooed foot swell.
+If you have to go to work and you have a desk job, sitting with your feet on the floor might potentially make your tattooed foot swell.
 Try to find some way to elevate your foot as high and as often as possible during work hours for at least the first couple of days.

-If you have to work and your job consists of a lot of walking and being on your feet, that can also cause swelling and pain.
+If you have to work and your job consists of a lot of walking and being on your feet, that may also cause swelling and pain.
 Whenever you have a break, put your foot up and apply ice if possible.
-Beware that laced shoes or boots that rub against the top of your foot can damage your new ink, which is why it’s best to clear your schedule for a few days if possible.
+Beware that laced shoes or boots that rub against the top of your foot may damage your new ink, which is why it’s best to clear your schedule for a few days if possible.